 Need some comfortable, lightweight and quick-drying undies for your next trip?
-Whether it’s a multi-day hike, a business trip or exploring the world, merino underwear should be on your shortlist.
-We’ve tested different undies over the years – from technical underwear (ExOfficio) to those made from natural fibres like Lyocell (Saint Basics) and Merino (Icebreaker and Macpac).
-Boxer briefs from Unbound Merino are the most recent addition to my packing list.
+Whether it’s a multi-day hike, a business trip or exploring the world, sustainable merino underwear should be on your shortlist.
+Sandra and I have tested different underwear brands over the years – from technical underwear (ExOfficio) to those made from natural fibres like Lyocell and Merino (Icebreaker and Macpac).
+Boxer briefs from Unbound Merino are now my underwear of choice after first trialling them in 2021.
 Here is my full unbiased review.

 Who is Unbound Merino?

-Unbound Merino is a private Toronto/Canada-based clothing brand, designing and selling garments for men and women.
+Unbound Merino is a private Toronto/Canada-based clothing brand, designing and selling merino garments for men and women.
 Their clothing has no flashy brand labels.
-Instead, words and phrases like simple, high-performance, versatile, pack and own less and freedom through simplicity describe the essence of the brand.
+Instead, words and phrases like simple, high-performance, versatile, pack and own less as well as freedom through simplicity describe the essence of the brand.

 Merino wool comes from Merino sheep.
-This breed of sheep produces one of the softest and finest wools in the world.
+This breed of sheep produces one of the softest and finest wools in the world (more on that below).
 They are also extremely hardy.
-Merino sheep live in the freezing backcountry of the South Island of New Zealand and the harsh extremes of Australia.
+Merino sheep live in the freezing backcountry of the South Island of New Zealand and the harsh extremes of Australia (where Unbound Merino sources its wool from).

-Being regular users and big advocates of Merino clothing, Unbound Merino approached us earlier in 2022 and offered several garments for us to try (without requesting a review in return).
-The pack we received included a T-Shirt, Boxer Briefs, All Season Crew Socks and All Season Ankle Socks.
+Unbound Merino approached us in 2021 and offered several garments for me to try (without requesting a review in return).
+The pack we received included a T-shirt, Boxer Briefs, All Season Crew Socks and All Season Ankle Socks.
 All were replacements for items on my packing list that had reached their end of life.
-As with all our reviews: You can’t buy our opinion.
+While we received these items free of charge, as with all our reviews: Our opinion can’t be bought.
+This article also contains affiliate links, and we will receive a small commission if you make a purchase using these links.

 Are there differences in Merino wool?

 Yes, there are.
-Merino wool is differentiated by micron size (the smaller the softer):
+Merino wool is differentiated by micron size (the smaller the number the softer the fibre):

 Wool Type | Measurement (in Microns) |